CLAIRE-Labo/python-ml-research-template/README.md

 A project made with the template would look like [this](https://github.com/skandermoalla/pytoych-benchmark).

+Follow this README to get started with the template.

-For more information on the template and a discussion of its design choices check the rest of this README and the `template/README.md` file.
+For a brief discussion of the template's design choices and a Q&A check `template/README.md` file.

 ## Getting started with the template